An index theorem for Lorentzian manifolds with compact spacelike Cauchy boundary: Introduction

 The Atiyah-Singer index theorem and the Atiyah-Patodi-Singer index theorem have often been used in Quantum Field Theory, particularly in the context of the chiral anomaly.
 Here the underlying space is assumed to be Riemannian and the formulae are then applied to Lorentzian spacetimes by analogy.
 This is partially motivated by perturbative computations of gravitational corrections to the chiral anomaly that yield the same terms as in the Atiyah-Singer index formula.
-Our theorem gives a direct and non-perturbative interpretation of the chiral anomaly together with an $\eta$-correction term.
+Our index theorem allows for a rigorous and non-perturbative derivation of a geometric formula for the chiral anomaly including an $\eta$-correction term, see \cite{baerstroh2015chiral}.

+In contrast to traditional boundary conditions for second order operators such as Dirichlet or Neumann conditions which occur naturally in many physical situations, the APS conditions for first-order elliptic operators were introduced rather late and only for mathematical reasons.
+They are conditions which make Dirac operators Fredholm and are therefore suitable for index theory.
+In the Lorentzian setting however, APS conditions have a natural physical interpretation; they can be read as allowing only Dirac-wave functions for particles or for antiparticles in the beginning and the end of a spacetime region respectively.
+This is crucial for the application of our index theorem in \cite{baerstroh2015chiral}.

 The index of Dirac operators on curved Lorentzian spacetimes seems not to have been discussed much in the physics or mathematics literature.
 We believe that this is due to the lack of ellipticity of the operator and the fact that in the hyperbolic case regularity is implied by propagation of singularities of the boundary data rather than the existence of a local parametrix.
-We are aware only of \cite{finster2014chiral}, where an index is associated to a certain bounded operator acting on the solution space of the Dirac operator on some globally hyperbolic spacetimes.
+In \cite{finster2014chiral} an index is associated to a certain bounded operator acting on the solution space of the Dirac operator on some globally hyperbolic spacetimes.
 There seems to be no relation to APS-boundary conditions and to the results of the present paper.
+In \cite{gell2014feynman} a Fredholm property is established and a Feynman propagator is constructed for second-order wave equations in certain situations.

 The paper is organized as follows: In Section~\ref{sec:setup} we describe the setup and collect some standard material on Lorentzian geometry and on Dirac operators, mostly to fix notation.
 In Section~\ref{sec:Cauchy} we introduce spinors of finite energy and discuss well-posedness of the Cauchy problem in those function spaces.
 This gives rise to the wave evolution operator $Q$ for the Dirac equation.
 The Atiyah-Patodi-Singer boundary conditions imply a decomposition of this evolution operator into a $2\times 2$-matrix.
 We show that the off-diagonal terms $Q_{+-}$ and $Q_{-+}$ are compact operators while the diagonal terms $Q_{++}$ and $Q_{--}$ are Fredholm.
 This is based on a Fourier integral operator technique.
 Some technical material needed here is collected in Appendix~\ref{app:NormHyp}.
 In Section~\ref{sec:DiracAPS} we relate the Fredholm property of $Q_{--}$ to that of the Dirac operator itself and show that the indices coincide.
 Here we also show smoothness of solutions of the Dirac equation under APS or anti-APS boundary conditions.
 The geometric formula for the index is computed in Section~\ref{sec:Geom}.
 The spectral flow of a family of Dirac operators on Cauchy hypersurfaces is used to relate the index of the Lorentzian Dirac operator to that of a Dirac operator for an auxiliary Riemannian metric.
 In Section~\ref{sec:example} we construct Lorentzian metrics on $M=I\times S^{4k-1}$ with nontrivial index.